OxfordInfoLabs/ng-kinibind/README.md

 #### Bind
+___
 Simple AJAX request directive, designed for rapid binding of simple AJAX requests in the view.
 Useful for rapid development or prototyping when simple structures need to be bound to the view.

-##### Example
-___

 ##### Properties
 * source (string) - the URL of the request